chartjs/Chart.js/docs/docs/configuration/legend.md

 ## Configuration options

 The legend configuration is passed into the `options.legend` namespace.
-The global options for the chart legend is defined in `Chart.defaults.legend`.
+The global options for the chart legend is defined in `Chart.defaults.plugins.legend`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------